kenjilopezalt/kenjilopezalt.github.io/_posts/2014-06-30-This-is-Not-the-Cruise-You're-Looking-For.md

 ![alt-text-here](http://kenjilopezalt.github.io/images/20140630-three-gorges-yangzi-river-tour-/20140630-three-gorges-yangzi-river-tour-10.jpg "Three gorges umbrellas")

 The mid-sized boat you take to access the Smaller Three Gorges has an upper-upper deck where you can pay 30 Yuan for a cup of tea, which then allows you to sit up there for the remainder of the 6 hour trip.
 This, at least, saves you from being shoved mercilessly by umbrella-toting grannies.

+I have never been shoved around as much as I have been for the last couple weeks in China.
+People will literally hold you back with their hand as they cut into a line just as you're about to start talking to a cashier or ticket-seller without even offering a bit of eye contact by way of an "excuse me."
+The only upside to it is that nobody seems to care if you call them out on it and shove them right back out.
+And the shoving seems to know no age, gender, or class borders either.
+You're just as likely to get shoved by a young, well-dressed young girl in high heels as by a disheveled grandmother with a pushcart or a man in a business suit.

+Like countries that have a haggling culture, it's a part of every day life that I just find extremely unpleasant.

 ![alt-text-here](http://kenjilopezalt.github.io/images/20140630-three-gorges-yangzi-river-tour-/20140630-three-gorges-yangzi-river-tour-15.jpg "Nice gorges")